bootstrap-vue/bootstrap-vue/src/components/form-input/README.md

 **Caveats with input types:**
 - Not all browsers support all input types, nor do some types render in the same format across browser types/versions.
 - Browsers that do not support a particular type will fall back to a `text` input type (event thoough the rendered `type` attribute markup shows the requested type).
+- No testing is performed to see if the requested input type is supported by the browser.
 - Chrome lost support for `datetime` in version 26, Opera in version 15, and Safari in iOS 7.
 Instead of using `datetime`, since support should be deprecated, use `date` and `time` as two separate inputs.
+- `date` and `time` inputs are native borwser types, and are not a custom date/time picker.
-- For date and time style inputs, where supported, the displayed value in the GUI may be different than what is returned by it's value.
+- For date and time style inputs, where supported, the displayed value in the GUI may be different than what is returned by it's value (i.e. ordering of year-month-date).
 - Regardless of input type, the value is **always** returned as a string representation.
 - `v-model.lazy` is not supported by `<b-form-input>` (nor any custom vue component).
 - `v-model` modifiers `.number` and `.trim` can cause unexpected cursor jumps when the user is typing (this is a Vue issue with `v-model` on custom components).
 Avoid using these modifiers.